SCOnyema/NextGen-Connect02/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a web applicaion solely developed and designed to support computing students in engaging and discovery employability events oppoturnities such as internships,mentorships , workshops and competition programs.
-The aim is to provide a centralized platform where students personalized events that help support thier academic journey and career path ways.
+This project is a web application solely developed and designed to support computing students in engaging and discovery employability events opportunities such as internships, mentorships, workshops, and competition programs.
+The aim is to provide a centralized platform where students can access personalized events that help support their academic journey and career pathways.

-This platform allows users (students, organizers) to register and host events, Both students and organizer van sign up for an account on specific user role based.
+This platform allows users (students, organizers) to register and host events.
+Both students and organizers can sign up for an account with a specific user base.
 Students can browse through events and also filter events by category, register for events and manage registered events, while Organizers can create events by submitting neccessary information and also manage thier events and registered attendees.

 The project is built using React and TailwindCSS for a responsive and user-friendly frontend.
-On the backend, it uses Firebase for authentication, user role management, and real time storage.
-The application comes with different features like event search filters by categories, reponsive calendar page that shows students all availble events and shows organizers their own created events.
-Users can change their passwords on login in and the sign up system has a email autheticator system.
+On the backend, it uses Firebase for authentication, user role management, and real-time storage.
+The application comes with different features like event search filters by categories, a responsive calendar page that shows students all available events, and shows organizers their own created events.
+Users can change their passwords while logged in, and the sign-up system has an email authenticator system that verifies all registered email addresses.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>